NASA

 Grant in 2023

 Space Initiatives Inc. is a startup specializing in the development and deployment of 50-gram femtosatellites in Low Earth Orbit (LEO).
 The company aims to capitalize on the growing interest in distributed small space systems and quantum metrology technologies, targeting both government contracts and commercial markets.
-Space Initiatives' offerings include a lunar surface sensor network, ballistic delivery systems, space traffic management services, and precision orbital debris tracking.
-The company is sensitive to the orbital debris issue and plans to integrate debris mitigation strategies into its deployments.
+Space Initiatives' offerings include a lunar surface sensor network and a ballistic delivery system, focusing on space traffic management, orbital debris avoidance, and precision tracking.

 Cislune